This article went through a series of changes!

 Scikit-learn comes loaded with a lot of features.
 Here are a few of them to help you understand the spread:

-- Unsupervised learning algorithms: Again there is a large spread of algorithms in the offering – starting from clustering, factor analysis, principal component analysis to unsupervised neural networks.
+- Unsupervised learning algorithms: Again there is a large spread of machine learning algorithms in the offering – starting from clustering, factor analysis, principal component analysis to unsupervised neural networks.

-- Feature extraction: Useful for extracting features from images and text (e.g. Bag of words)
+- Feature extraction: Scikit-learn for extracting features from images and text (e.g. Bag of words)

 Community / Organizations using scikit-learn:

 One of the main reasons behind using open source tools is the huge community it has.
-Same is true for scikit-learn as well.
-There are about 35 contributors to scikit learn till date, the most notable being Andreas Mueller (P.S.
+Same is true for sklearn as well.
+There are about 35 contributors to scikit-learn till date, the most notable being Andreas Mueller (P.S.
 Andy’s machine learning cheat sheet is one of the best visualizations to understand the spectrum of machine learning algorithms).

 In addition to these communities, there are various meetups across the globe.
 There was also a Kaggle knowledge contest, which finished recently but might still be one of the best places to start playing around with the library.

-Now that you understand the eco-system at a high level, let me illustrate the use of scikit learn with an example.
-The idea is to just illustrate the simplicity of usage of scikit-learn.
+Now that you understand the ecosystem at a high level, let me illustrate the use of sklearn with an example.
+The idea is to just illustrate the simplicity of usage of sklearn.
 We will have a look at various algorithms and best ways to use them in one of the articles which follow.

 We will build a logistic regression on IRIS dataset: